aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-change-svg-color/_index.md

 weight: 35
 lastmod: 2022-03-22
 description: This article shows how to work with SVG color using Aspose.SVG for .NET library.
 You will consider detailed C# examples of how to change SVG elements' color or background color in SVG files.
-keywords: svg color, how to change svg color, background color, circle color, change background color, c# example, stroke color, fill color, change svg color, line color, color property, svg background color
+keywords: svg color, how to change svg color, background color, circle color, change background color, c# example, stroke color, fill color, change svg color, line color, color property, svg background color, svg file
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 Aspose.SVG for .NET lets you edit an SVG document and make changes to its content.
-Using color is an important part of creating SVG.
+Using color is an essential part of creating SVG.
 You can colorize SVG shapes, lines, paths, text.
-In this article, using C# examples, we will look at ways to apply colors in SVG files.
+Using C# examples, we will look at ways to apply colors in SVG files.

-In this article, we show how to work with SVG color using Aspose.SVG for .NET library and consider detailed C# examples of **how to change color** of SVG elements or background color in SVG files.
+In this article, we show how to work with SVG color using Aspose.SVG for .NET library and consider of **how to change color** of SVG elements or background color in SVG files.

 {{% alert color="primary" %}}

-How to add new SVG elements and set their color properties, we covered detailed C# examples in the article [**How to Edit SVG Files**](https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/).
+How to add new SVG elements and set their color properties, we covered in detail C# examples in the article [**How to Edit SVG Files**](https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/).

 {{% /alert %}}